rustamsafarovrs/NewsPortalApp/README.md

 # NewsPortalApp
-Made ❤ Love in Neksigol Mushovir
+Made with ❤ in Neksigol Mushovir